Man looking at phone at desk and using debit card.

 • other identifiers

-It’s also smart to think twice before posting social media comments with personal thoughts and details about your life.
+Think twice before posting social media comments with personal thoughts and details about your life.
 Hackers can use this information to guess passwords or as part of impersonation schemes.
-Be smart about what you say online.

 Use Social Media Protections